steadygaze/start-axum/README.md

 # Leptos Starter Template

+**NOTE:** The starter template is currently being updated.
+It may be broken.

 This is a template for use with the [Leptos](https://github.com/gbj/leptos) web framework and the [cargo-leptos](https://github.com/akesson/cargo-leptos) tool.

 If you don't have `cargo-leptos` installed you can install it with